Keywords: Feature Interaction, Interpretability, Black Box, AutoML

-- TL;DR: Proposed a method to extract and leverage interpretations of feature interactions
+TL;DR: Proposed methods to extract and leverage interpretations of feature interactions

-- Abstract: Recommendation is a prevalent application of machine learning that affects many users; therefore, it is crucial for recommender models to be accurate and interpretable.
+Abstract: Recommendation is a prevalent application of machine learning that affects many users; therefore, it is important for recommender models to be accurate and interpretable.
 In this work, we propose a method to both interpret and augment the predictions of black-box recommender systems.
-In particular, we propose to extract feature interaction interpretations from a source recommender model and explicitly encode these interactions in a target recommender model, where both source and target models are black-boxes.
+In particular, we propose to interpret feature interactions from a source recommender model and explicitly encode these interactions in a target recommender model, where both source and target models are black-boxes.
 By not assuming the structure of the recommender system, our approach can be used in general settings.
 In our experiments, we focus on a prominent use of machine learning recommendation: ad-click prediction.
-We found that our interaction interpretations are both informative and predictive, i.e., significantly outperforming existing recommender models.
-What's more, the same approach to interpreting interactions can provide new insights into domains even beyond recommendation, such as text and image classification.
+We found that our interaction interpretations are both informative and predictive, e.g., significantly outperforming existing recommender models.
+What's more, the same approach to interpret interactions can provide new insights into domains even beyond recommendation, such as text and image classification.